 Best USB C Cable of 2021

-All in all, we think it's hard to go wrong with the Anker Powerline+ USB-A to C. In our opinion, this cable is one of the most durable options out there.
+It's hard to go wrong with the Anker Powerline+ USB-A to C. In our opinion, this cable is one of the most durable options out there.
 It has a braided outer sheath to protect the cable and a hefty molded strain relief at the base of both connectors to reinforce a typical weak point on charging cables.
-It's USB 3.0 compliant, so you know you are getting some of the best charging performance you can get and it's rated for transferring data at up to 5 Gbps.
+It's USB 3.0 compliant, so you know you are getting excellent charging performance, and it's rated for transferring data at up to five Gbps.
 The Anker Powerline+ is available in both red and black in three and six-foot lengths.
-It also includes an attached velcro strap to cut down on your charging clutter.
+It also includes an attached Velcro strap to cut down on your charging clutter.

 We honestly don't have many negative things to say about this cable.
-The reinforced braided sheath makes this cable a little stiffer than some of the other options but we didn't find this to be a huge issue.
+The reinforced braided sheath makes this cable a little stiffer than some options in our fleet, but we didn't find this a huge issue.
 The connector body on the USB-C side is also a little bulkier, so it could be a bit more difficult to use or completely incompatible with certain phone cases — particularly heavy-duty or waterproof options.
-It's a great all-around USB-C cable and we highly recommend it.
+It's a great all-around USB-C cable, and we highly recommend it.

 If you're looking to take advantage of the faster charge rates available with USB Power Delivery, then you are going to need a USB-C to C cable, which is where this Anker Powerline+ option comes in.
 This is our favorite USB-C exclusive cable, with a durable braided sheath and an over-molded strain relief to keep the ends of the cable from fraying.
 It provides top-tier charging and data transfer performance compared to a typical cable, along with a sleek and convenient travel case that keeps your cable protected and organized without much hassle.

-If you are looking for a USB-C cable and hoping to spend as little as possible, then we would suggest the Anker Premium Nylon USB-A to C 2-pack.
-These low-cost cables offer decent charging performance with a maximum power rating of 15 watts (5 volts, 3 amps).
-They also have fairly substantial rubber overmolding at the base of each connector and a braided sheath for maximum durability.
+If you are looking for a USB-C cable and hoping to spend as little as possible, we would suggest the Anker Premium Nylon USB-A to C 2-pack.
+These low-cost cables offer decent charging performance with a maximum power rating of 15 watts (five volts, three amps).
+They also have fairly substantial rubber over-molding at the base of each connector and a braided sheath for maximum durability.
 These cables are available in both 3' and 6' lengths in red, silver, or black.

-If you are shopping on a budget and don't mind paying for a few cables at once, then we would suggest considering the Cabepow Fast Charge Cord.
-This product usually comes in packs of 2 or 3 and is one of the least expensive options we've tested when you consider the cost per individual cable.
-It has a hefty braided sheath and an extended rubber overmold for strain relief.
+If you are shopping on a budget and don't mind paying for a few cables at once, we would suggest considering the Cabepow Fast Charge Cord.
+This product usually comes in packs of two or three and is one of the least expensive options we've tested — when you consider the cost per individual cable.
+It has a hefty braided sheath and an extended rubber over-mold for strain relief.